Chair of Particle Physics ― The Higgs Field as Damper for Scattering-Experiments at CERN

 - In our worldwide Outreach Program we personally communicate our research to schools and to the public, sharing the original data.

-- Supported by international exchange with colleagues and advanced training at specialized workshops and schools Bachelor, Master, and PhD students learn in their Theses to apply
+- Supported by international exchange with colleagues and advanced training at specialized workshops and schools Bachelor, Master, and PhD students acquire and apply the following competences in their Theses

-- modern statistical program packages and multivariate algorithms for data analysis, such as significance determination, background suppression, fitting or unfolding
+- Statistical methods for data analysis, such as hypothesis tests, significance determination, background estimates, template fits or unfolding

 - advanced programming and simulation techniques